waitzShigoto/kc_blog/content/en/2022-09-26-google-adsense-how-to-setup.markdown

 ---
 layout: post
+title: >-
-title: "Want to Increase Website Revenue?
-Learn How to Add Google AdSense to Your Site - Tutorial"
+  Want to Increase Website Revenue?
+Learn How to Add Google AdSense to Your Site
+  - Tutorial
-date: 2022-09-26 14:44:32 +0800
+date: '2022-09-26 14:44:32 +0800'
 image: cover/html-google-adsense-2022-1.png
-tags: [html,adsense,google,extra income,tutorial]
+tags:
+  - HTML
+  - adsense
+  - extra income
+  - google
+  - tutorial
-categories: 其他筆記
+categories: Others
+excerpt: >-
-excerpt: "Want to increase website revenue?
+  Want to increase website revenue?
 This tutorial teaches you how to add Google AdSense to your site and easily learn how to earn from ads.
-Come and learn!"
+Come and learn!
 ---

 <h1 style="background-color:powderblue;">&nbsp;&nbsp;Introduction</h1>